 The building capacities listed are optimum capacities and can be stretched a little bit.
-The enrollment projections raise some concerns for the middle school for the school year 2014-15.
+The enrollment projections raise some concerns for the middle school for the school years 2014-15 and 2015-16.
 It raises some questions about the high school for 2017-18 and 2018-19.
-Should we add additional space, reconfigure the grade levels at existing buildings, or explore some other options?
-There appears to be adequate time before coming to any decision.
+The newly approved bond issue will address some of these concerns at the high school.

 Finally, the weighted average daily membership (WADM) projection shows a slight decline in student aid.
-2014-15 is the first year of the revised pupil unit weightings.
+2014-15 is the second year of the revised pupil unit weightings.
 Keep in mind the district's enrollment history tends to decline from October $\mathbf{1}^{\text{st}}$ to June $\mathbf{1}^{\text{st}}$.
 Therefore, slightly more conservative numbers will be used in the January financial forecast.